-Without Hemingway’s original, deeply moving style of prose, The Old Man and the Sea wouldn’t have the impact it does.
-Santiago’s character, as outlined through the follow quotes, is simple, endearing, and quite easy to empathize with.
-Through the themes, man verse nature, nature and kinship, and perseverance, his emotional considerations of the world are laid bare.
+Santiago’s character, as outlined through the following quotes, is simple, endearing, and quite easy to empathize with.
+Through the themes, man verse nature, nature, and kinship, and perseverance, his emotional considerations of the world are laid bare.

 Man versus Nature